pjv/nostrtium/README.md

 2. Then visit the post editor page for an existing post and at or near the bottom you should see the WP Nostr metabox which is pre-populated with the excerpt and permalink for the post:

 ![Settings Page](.wordpress-org/screenshot-2.png)

+## Support
+Want to support development of WP Nostr?
+Here's a bitcoin address to send to:

+bc1qlwrw8n9hf87zuvgq2xzucudcjv2mc4v7pg256g